xlordnoro/python_postar/README.md

 - -s is used to tell the script that it's a seasonal airings post and to sort the entries by series instead of the episode number first (Pcool airings)
 - -o allows you to change the filename of the txt file that is going to be generated.
 - -v shows the version of the script.
 Older versions had it marked in the file itself.
+- -crc enables the CRC32 hash column in tables for posts.
+By default, it's disabled since it's included in the filenames.

 # Windows Command Examples
 ## One Series